Bill Watch List / 2025 Session

 LGBTQ Related Bills:

-• S442Passed Senate – Sent to the House – Parents Protection Act.
+• S442SIGNED into Law – Parents Protection Act.
 Clarifies current state law by asserting that a parent, guardian, or caretaker who raises or refers to a child based on the child’s biological sex will not be accused of abuse or neglect just for doing so AND prohibits any agency of the state from denying or delaying the opportunity to become an adoptive parent based on the parent’s refusal, unwillingness, or lack of support to enable the child to engage in a gender transition.
-(Companion to H560)

 State Government Related Bills: